 PTAD provides training for appraisal review board (ARB) members and provides information to the public, responding to telephone, email and written requests for information.
-It also administers the statewide binding arbitration program for property owners who qualify for limited or regular binding arbitration and the local government relief program for cities and counties that qualify for disabled veteran assistance payments under Local Government Code Section 140.011.
+It also administers the statewide binding arbitration and limited binding arbitration programs for property owners who qualify for limited or regular binding arbitration and the local government relief program for cities and counties that qualify for disabled veteran assistance payments under Local Government Code Section 140.011.

-PTAD approves educational materials for property tax professionals registered with the Texas Department of Licensing and Regulation and prepares and maintains publications, online videos, website information and other educational tools.
+PTAD approves educational materials for property tax professionals registered with the Texas Department of Licensing and Regulation and prepares and maintains publications, forms, online videos, website information and other educational tools.

 Neither the Comptroller's office nor PTAD has any direct jurisdiction over appraisal districts or ARBs and can only act in a technical assistance role.